We're excited to announce the launch of the second Permaculture Magazine Prize.

 The Permaculture Magazine Prize 2019 is launched with a fund of £25,000 donated by several generous benefactors.
 Its aim is to directly help transform communities and regenerate habitats and it will be judged by a prestigious panel of international judges.

-The prize will consist of one main award of £10,000 and four runners up of £2,500 and is open to any permaculture project even those who applied last year.
+The prize will consist of one main award of £10,000, one runners up prize of £5,000 and four runners up of £2,500 and is open to any permaculture project even those who applied last year.
 (Application form here: https://www.permaculture.co.uk/content/permaculture-magazine-prize-2019-application)

 The £5,000 ($6,630 (USD)) Youth in Permaculture Prize is also in its second year, launched in collaboration with Abundant Earth Foundation with £3,000 available for the main award and two runners up of £1,000.
 This prize is open to anyone aged under 25 years of age.
 (Info here: https://abundantearthfoundation.org/yipp/)